Anorexia nervosa usually begins during adolescence and is more common in females.

 Doctors base the diagnosis on symptoms and do a physical examination and tests to check for adverse effects of excessive weight loss.

-Treatments that emphasize returning to normal weight and normal eating (such as individual and family psychologic therapy) can help.
+Treatments that emphasize returning to normal weight and normal eating behaviors (such as individual and family psychotherapy) can help.

 Anorexia nervosa may be mild and transient or severe and persistent.